FluBBaOfWard/NitroSwan/README.md

  in the data folder.
 This is where settings and save files end up.
 2. Now put game/bios files into a folder where you have (WonderSwan) roms, max 768 files per folder, filenames must not be longer than 127 chars.
 You can use zip-files (as long as they use the deflate compression).
 CAUTION!
-SLOT-2 RAM can not be used with zip-files!
+Games that require SLOT-2 RAM can not be used with zip-files!
 3. Depending on your flashcart you might have to DLDI patch the emulator.

 The save files should be compatible with most other WonderSwan emulators.